The Point of No Return – New Leap Forward

 The Point of no Return

 Tremors, and one choked off sob, is all that can be managed today.
-The changes are happening faster now, the fear isn’t as bad as it was in the beginning.
-It was no less real, for the adaptation, however.
+Moreover the changes are happening faster now.
+The fear isn’t as bad as it was in the beginning.
+However it was no less real, for the adaptation.

 The walk back is uneventful.
 The humor in this thought prompts a bark of laughter, as the blast doors of the compound come into view.
 Three more days, and the training would be complete.
 Three long days.